 Choose your contractor carefully

-Minnesota requires roofing contractors performing residential work in Rochester to register with the Minnesota Department of Labor and Industry under Minn.
-Stat. § 326B.092.
-Registration requires proof of general liability insurance and workers' compensation coverage for all residential contractors.
-Rochester homeowners should verify contractor registration status through the MN Department of Labor and Industry's online license lookup, confirm insurance certificates are current, and check local reviews before signing repair contracts.
+Minnesota requires roofing contractors performing residential work in Rochester to register with the Minnesota Department of Labor and Industry as residential contractors under Minn.
+Stat. § 326B.092, with proof of general liability insurance and workers' compensation coverage.
+Before signing any repair contract in Rochester, verify the contractor's registration status through the MN Department of Labor and Industry's online license lookup.
+Always independently confirm insurance certificates, local references, and registration status rather than relying on contractor representations.

 10